 As vaccines are not 100% effective, it is important to continue to uphold safe practices, such as avoiding unnecessary contact and keeping a safe distance when interacting with others, wearing a mask in public and busy spaces, and ensuring good hand hygiene.

 Those who have a weakened immune system and older people are more likely to experience breakthrough infections, which is why it is especially important that they stay fully vaccinated, and we all take precautions to protect those around us.

-Scientists currently understand that the best protection from COVID-19, especially the current Omicron variant, is if you have two vaccinations and a booster.
-It’s up to two weeks after each to benefit, and you’re considered at optimal protection two weeks or more after the booster.
+The best protection against becoming unwell from COVID-19 is to have two vaccinations and then subsequent booster vaccinations according to your local area guidelines.
+It can take up to two weeks after each vaccine to get its benefit, and you’re considered at optimal protection two weeks or more after the booster.